Daimler DS420: Royal tradition

+In 1977, King Yahya Petra of Malaysia took delivery of a Daimler Limousine in the second half of 1977.

 He was followed by Sultan Hassanal Bolkiah of Brunei who had his 1981 Limousine based and registered in England where he has several retreats.

-1984 was to be a special year for Daimler.
-With eight orders by reigning monarchs from all over the world, the record of the Straight Eight was already broken.
+In 1984, there were eight orders by reigning monarchs, the record of the Straight Eight was already broken.
 One important customer was still without a DS420, until Queen Elizabeth II placed her first order for a Daimler Limousine.
-Her DS420 (chassis nr.
-200477) was to serve mostly as transport for her son Prince Charles and his young spouse Lady Diana.
+Her DS420 was to serve mostly as transport for her son Prince Charles and his spouse.
 As with the models supplied to the Queen Mother, it was painted black over royal claret and carried a blue bullet lamp.

-By 1986 time was ripe for the third order from the Danish court to replace one of the two limousines in frequent use, but it was to replace the newer, not the older car—most likely for sentimental reasons, allowing dowager Queen Ingrid to continue with the Daimler her husband King Frederick IX had ordered.
+By 1986 time was ripe for the third order from the Danish court to replace one of the two limousines in frequent use, but it was to replace the newer, not the older car—most likely for sentimental reasons, allowing dowager Queen Ingrid to continue with the Daimler her husband King Frederik IX had ordered.
 Queen Margrethe II had the new DS420 painted "Westminster Blue".

 1987 saw the 35-year anniversary of the reign of Queen Elizabeth II and a welcome occasion for the rejuvenation of her fleet of cars.
 The two Vanden Plas Princess Limousines were discontinued, as was the Rolls-Royce Phantom IV Landaulet.
 Both manufacturers were allowed to deliver a new model to the Royal Mews—Rolls-Royce delivered a Phantom VI with standard limousine body, and Daimler a DS420 Limousine with the facelift introduced the same year.
 The 1987 Daimler Limousine (chassis nr.
 200970) served TRH Prince Charles, Diana Princess of Wales and their sons Prince William and Prince Harry, for whom the occasional seats seemed tailor-made.
-The most frequent user was Sarah Fergusson, the Duchess of York, during official engagements.
+The most frequent user was Sarah Ferguson, the Duchess of York, during official engagements.
 The Queen used it for less formal occasions that did not necessitate the use of a state car.
 Who was using the Daimler Limousine could be determined by the flag shield carried on the roof behind the blue bullet lamp: the Queen would mount her personal flag shield, such as during her visit to Snettisham in 1992.
 Other members of the royal family could display their personal flag shields as well but regularly used the flag shield with the vice-regal crown, which is also mounted when other dignitaries are being transported, such as the private secretaries, the ladies-in-waiting, the mistress of the robes, or the spouses of foreign heads of state, accompanied by Prince Philip, following the state car.
 The 1987 Daimler Limousine was the first example of the latest generation to be supplied to a royal court.
 The revised layout was to generate further orders from reigning monarchs.